Do you have any questions about the uncontested divorce process? Read our Q&A’s below for quick answers.

 1. What is an uncontested divorce?

 An uncontested divorce is where both spouses want a divorce and are willing to agree to the terms thereof.
 There must be agreement regarding the division of property, the care and contact arrangements in respect of the children and regarding maintenance obligations.
-We specialize in uncontested divorces, offering a service that is fast, affordable and easy to follow.
+Divorce Attorney Ilizna Esterhuyse assists clients with local and international uncontested divorce matters in Gauteng and the Western Cape of South Africa.

 2. How long will the uncontested divorce take?

-An uncontested divorce can be finalized in a few months.
-As iedivorce specializes in uncontested divorce matters, we can finalize divorces in as little as 3 – 7 weeks.
-This is significantly faster than the contested divorce process which can take many months, even years, to finalize.
+An uncontested divorce can be finalized in a few months’ time.
+As iedivorce specializes in uncontested divorce matters, we can finalize Western Cape divorces in as little as 3 – 8 weeks.
+Johannesburg and Pretoria uncontested divorce matters usually take slightly longer as court date availability is a factor to consider.
+This is, however, still significantly faster than the contested divorce process which can take years to finalize.

 3. What is the cost of a divorce?